dagster-io/dagster/docs/docs-beta/docs/getting-started/quickstart.md

 ## Step 2: Create the Dagster project structure

 :::info
 The project structure in this guide is simplified to allow you to get started quickly.
-As a next step, check out the [ETL pipeline tutorial](/tutorial/tutorial-etl) to learn how to build more complex pipelines using best practices.
+When creating new projects, use `dagster project scaffold` to generate a complete Dagster project.
 :::

 Next, you'll create a basic Dagster project that looks like this: